AkshayPagar/Design-Pattern-Quiz-Game/Project Journal/Week3 Scrum Report.md

 - We met multiple times last week to update the status and performed peer reviews to identify any code issues.

+## Team Member : Akshay Pagar
+---
+#### What task did I work on / complete ?
+- Implemented Menu Screen with various menu options to start new game, see credits, instructions etc.
+- Integrated all the screens and implemented flow of the scene.
+- Implemented Command pattern for the Menu options.
+- Developed screen option butons for answers.

+#### What am I planning to work on next ?

+- Integration and Testing of the Game.
+- Drawing of UML diagrams for the game.

+#### What task are blocked waiting on another team member ?
+- None

+#### XP Core Value: Respect

+- All the team members assisted each other when they were stuck.
+- Every project member was appreciated for the work they have completed.